hpvdt/falcon_motherboard/firmware/falcon_calibration/README.md

 | `Z` | Set node torsion gain as a power of 2 | Unsigned integer, 0 to 7 inclusive |

 >[!WARNING]
-> **Ensure the values you enter are valid.** There are minimal checks and protection against user mis-input in the firmware so invalid inputs may lead to unexpected behaviour. **In the event the system acts abnormally simply cycle power to the system and restart the process.**
+> **Ensure the values you enter are valid.** There are minimal checks and protection against user mis-input in the firmware so invalid inputs may lead to unexpected behaviour.
+>
+> **In the event the system acts abnormally simply cycle power to the system by disconnecting the USB from the host computer and plugging it back in.** You will need to manually reinput your recorded node calibration parameters to restore your progress. _There is no strict order for this rentry sequence._

 ## Wing Load Calibration Procedure